tektoncd/experimental/task-loops/README.md

 * In the `Run`, the iteration parameter value must be an array.
 * A `TaskRun` is created for each array element with the iterate parameter value set to the element.
 * In the `Task` the iteration parameter type must be `string`.

+#### Specifying workspaces, service account, and pod template

+A `Run` object can specify workspaces, a service account name, or a pod template.
+These are passed through as is to each `TaskRun`.

 ### Monitoring execution status